-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) nondiscrimination rules generally, the nondiscrimination rules under HIPAA prohibit a group health plan from discriminating on the basis of an individual’s health factor (such as health status, medical condition, medical history, and claims experience.)
-But these rules include an exception – group health plans may offer rewards for compliance with bona-fide wellness programs.
-Health reform expands the HIPAA wellness rules to all group plans (not just ERISA plans), and increases the rewards that may be offered.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) nondiscrimination rules generally prohibit a group health plan from discriminating on the basis of an individual’s health factor (such as health status, medical condition, medical history, and claims experience.)
+The exception to these rules are rewards for compliance with bona-fide wellness programs.
+The Health Care Reform law expands the HIPAA wellness rules to all group plans (not just ERISA plans) and increases the rewards that may be offered.

 Participatory Programs (program rewards participation)